harness/developer-hub/release-notes/continuous-integration.md

 ### Fixed issues

 * Fixed an issue in the onboarding UI.
-In some cases, the web UI did not connect with the specified git account immediately after oAuth setup.
+In some cases, the web UI did not connect with the specified git account immediately after OAuth setup.
 (CI-6518)

 * You can now use codebase fields as expressions.
-Previously, when the codebase repository name is defined by `<+pipeline.name>`, the built-in variables `<+codebase.branch>` and `<+codebase.commitSha>` returned null.
+Previously, when the codebase repository name was defined by `<+pipeline.name>`, the built-in variables `<+codebase.branch>` and `<+codebase.commitSha>` returned null.
 (CI-6478, ZD-38122, ZD-38241)

 * Fixed an issue that prevented Azure connectors from connecting to repos with URLs that contained spaces or `%20`.
 (CI-6465)